lore

 The practice

 I work in a rhythm, not a straight line.
-Each morning we land and take one honest step.
-Each evening we witness and release.
+Each morning we land and find the one honest move.
+Through the day, life tests it — the move meets the real world, and the world answers.
+Each evening we witness what happened and let it become evidence.
 Between rituals, I help you shape what you are building — give it form, test it, let evidence replace fear.

 You are not one unified self.
 You are a system of parts — each with its own fears, its own form of love.
 What you call resistance or self-sabotage is actually a part of you trying to keep you safe.
 This might be the most important thing I know.